Shorthanded Wizards struggle from the start, can’t recover in loss to Pelicans

 Jordan Bell, signed last week to a 10-day contract, started to give the Wizards more size against Zion Williamson and Steven Adams.
 But the 6-foot-8 forward could only do so much — Bell had a team-high 11 rebounds in 30 minutes.

 The game felt over in the first quarter.
 Washington looked tired, disorganized and seemed to face hulking bodies everywhere it turned on offense.
-The Wizards shot 30 percent from the floor in the first quarter while New Orleans (6-10) shot 60 percent — including 50 percent from beyond the arc — and trailed 35-18.
-Beal’s heroics brought them within eight points with just under six minutes to play but the margin never got closer than that.
+The Wizards shot 30 percent from the field in the first quarter while New Orleans (6-10) shot 60 percent — including 50 percent from beyond the arc — and trailed 35-18.
+Beal’s heroics brought them within eight points with just under six minutes to play, but the margin never got closer than that.

-With an offense on life support and defense in even worse shape, the Wizards are left waiting for the six players currently in the league’s coronavirus protocols to rejoin the team and hoping they provide a spark before a brutal February begins.
+With an offense on life support and a defense in even worse shape, the Wizards are left waiting for the six players in the protocols to rejoin the team and hoping they provide a spark before a brutal February begins.
 Washington has two home games left this month — Friday vs. Atlanta and Sunday vs. Brooklyn.

+“We’re going to be healthy, we’re going to be whole soon . . . and then we’re going to be the team that we know we can be, and that’s the only thing we can do right now, is keep fighting,” Brooks said.
+“Keep working.
+Incremental gains every day.”

-The league added two games to the Wizards’ already packed February before the game Wednesday, the beginnings of an attempt to make up for six games that were postponed due to the team’s coronavirus outbreak.
-The Wizards will play Portland on Feb.
-2 in a game that was previously scheduled for the second half of the season and make up a game they missed against Charlotte on Feb.
+The league added two games to the Wizards’ already packed February before the game Wednesday, the beginnings of an attempt to make up for six games that were postponed because of the team’s coronavirus outbreak.
+The Wizards will play the Portland Trail Blazers on Tuesday in a game that was previously scheduled for the second half of the season and make up a game they missed against the Charlotte Hornets on Feb.
 7.

-The team now has 15 games in the short month with four scheduled back-to-backs, a workload Brooks welcomed.
+Washington now has 15 games in the short month with four scheduled back-to-backs, a workload Brooks welcomed.

 “I want to play.
 The more games that we can play with our guys coming back, I want games,” Brooks said on a videoconference before tip-off.
 “We need games.
-We need to get in a rhythm, we need to get back in the NBA rhythm of playing, traveling, road games, home games, doesn’t matter.
+We need to get in a rhythm.
+We need to get back in the NBA rhythm of playing, traveling, road games, home games, doesn’t matter.
 We need to get going.”